Gracey19/alx-fe-reactjs/README.md

 App.jsx	import UserContext from "./UserContext";	to import UserContext from "./components/UserContext";
 UserDetails.jsx	import UserContext from "../UserContext";	to import UserContext from "./UserContext";

+Finally Task 3!
+All  i can say is react is amazing!
+I'm proud of what i have been able to do

+Implementation Summary
+Set up project using Vite: my-company

+Installed React Router: npm install react-router-dom

+Created components:

+Home.jsx, About.jsx, Services.jsx, Contact.jsx

+Navbar.jsx for navigation

+Implemented routing in App.jsx using BrowserRouter, Routes, and Route

+Styled all components using inline CSS

+Added a contact form with useState to manage form data